xacgbeta/Steam-Remover/README.md

 1. **Download** `Steam Remover` from the [release](https://github.com/xacgbeta/Steam-Remover/releases/tag/main).
 2. **Run** `Remover.exe`.
-3. Input AppID
+3. Input AppID.
-4. Click `Remove Game`
+4. Click `Remove Game`.
+5. Click `Restart Steam` to apply changes.
-5. Done!
+6. Done!

 ## Additional Notes
-- Steam path folder is set to default location, unless the steam installation.
+- Steam path folder set by default (`C:/Program Files (x86)/Steam/`), unless the steam installation is different then you need to set to where it stores steam.
 - Use `Steam Folder` to change the folder path.